Heavenhood1537/Good-Dictionary/README.md

 Dictionary of Good Meaning Words
 A comprehensive collection of meaningful English words with rich, detailed definitions that celebrate the beauty and depth of language.
 📖 About This Dictionary
-This dictionary focuses on words with positive, meaningful, and enriching connotations.
+This dictionary focuses on words with positive, meaningful, and enriching connotations (my apologies if some word escaped my positive words only filtering).
 Each entry provides not just a definition, but context, etymology, and the deeper significance of the word.
-Currently contains 30,760+ entries and growing.
+Currently contains  60,003 entries and growing.
 ✨ Features

 Comprehensive Search: Search both word titles and definition content